 California’s Mammoth Lakes in Summer

-Author’s Note: This article “California’s Mammoth Lakes in Summer” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
-That book is available in English as a book/ebook and also as an ebook in Chinese.
+Author’s Note: When the coronavirus fears abate, a visit to Mammoth Lakes in the Eastern Sierra will again emerge as a major summer road-trip outing in California.
+This article “California’s Mammoth Lakes in Summer” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
+That book is available in English as a print book or ebook, but also now in Chinese as a print book or as an ebook.
 Parallel coverage on Northern California occurs in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
 All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster

 The scenery is stunning, starting with the basalt columns at Devils Postpile National Monument.
-A traveler arrives at Mammoth right in the mountains, with no foothills as prelude, and with many small alpine lakes as a setting.
+Moreover, a traveler arrives at Mammoth right in the mountains, with no foothills as prelude, and with many small alpine lakes as a setting.